Good child health is important not only for children and families now, but also for good health later in adulthood.

 - Chart showing the core publicly funded health services available to New Zealand families from preconception to six years of age.
 Read more

-- Encouraging adults to volunteer to mentor young people is one of the initiatives from the Government’s Children’s Action Plan.
-A range of youth mentoring programmes are being promoted as part of the initiative.
+- A range of youth mentoring programmes are being promoted as part of the Children’s Action Plan.
 Read more